gaehlerm/SoftwareEngineering/README.md

 Assuming that this code is written inside a function, we have 2 levels of indentation, so we are compliant with Linus Thorwalds rule.

 With this technique, the code became much easier to read.
 Of course, one could also use `if/else` clauses instead of the `if... return` statements.
-Depinding on how difficult it is to deal with the conditions, one could also write all conditions inside a dedicated function that does all the checks.
+Depending on how difficult it is to deal with the conditions, one could also write all conditions inside a dedicated function that does all the checks.
 Something like this:

 ```py
 def can_fight(button):